nickbrandt/GitLab/doc/user/clusters/management_project.md

     name: production
 ```

-## Disabling this feature
+## Enabling this feature

-This feature is enabled by default.
-To disable this feature, disable the
+This feature is disabled by default.
+To enable this feature, enable the
 feature flag `:cluster_management_project`.

 To check if the feature flag is enabled on your GitLab instance,